 Amazon wants to provide a good user experience as well as make the user buy the product.
 Only a satisfied user regularly returns back to Amazon and orders additional products.
 Therefore Amazon SEO optimization includes both the search engine optimization as well as optimizing it for the user experience.
 These two aspects, in particular, take a good weight in the ranking algorithm at Amazon.

 We shall also separate these factors into two categories.

 - Desirability Factors

 - Discoverability Factors

-The desirability factors are primarily aimed at the user and the user experience.
-The desirability factor, therefore, aims at how well a user converts once he is on the product page.
-The desirability factors mostly include on-page factors other than the title optimization.
+The desirability factors are primarily aimed at the user and the user experience, Therefore, aims at how well a user converts once he is on the product page and factors mostly include on-page factors other than the title optimization.

-This includes aspects such as enticing product images, bullet points conveying product differentiation, title favoring user click through, etc.
+This includes aspects such as enticing product images, bullet points conveying product differentiation, title favouring user click through, etc.

 In comparison to the desirability factors, the discoverability factors comparatively do not aim at the current user.
 But are primarily addressing indicators that assess the product display and the probability of a purchase.
 Amazon wants to place the most profitable with a good conversion rate at the top.
 Factors include the fulfillment method, price, availability, shipping costs, and on the most crucial part, the keyword optimization.